Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/network/socket.md

 ---
 ### SendData (string)
-Send data as a string to the server
+Send data as a string to the server.

 Parameters:
 - `text`: Text to send